itsymbal/op-boilerplate/README.md

 1. Error handling of network / user errors
 1. Handle 'don't have network' state (airplane mode / network off / network not connected)
 1. Rx network call with exponential backoff
-1. Integrate View Binding with a View Model for setting data on View

 License
 --------